Roger Moore has died in Switzerland

 James Bond actor Roger Moore has died in Switzerland

-Actor Roger Moore, who played the role of James Bond in seven of the spy adventures, has died in Switzerland at the age of 89.
+British actor Roger Moore, who played the role of James Bond in seven of the spy adventures, has died in Switzerland at the age of 89.
 He passed away after a short battle with cancer.

 His family announced the news on Tuesday: “it is with a heavy heart that we announce the death of our loving father, Sir Roger Moore”, they said.

-Moore, who played the role of Ian Fleming’s secret agent between 1973 and 1985, had a chalet in Gstaad and Crans-Montana, where he spent part of his time.
-He also lived in the South of France, and in Monaco, where he was close to Prince Albert.
+Moore, who played the role of Ian Fleming’s secret agent 007 between 1973 and 1985, had owned a chalet for years in the chic resort of Gstaad.
+Since 1996, he had lived part of the time in the mountain resort of Crans-Montana in canton Valais.
+He also owned property in the South of France, and in Monaco, where he was close to Prince Albert.

+In 2007, he told Swiss public television, TSR, that he had moved to Switzerland after pressure from his children, who had learned to ski one winter in Gstaad.

 The character of Bond himself was written to be “half Swiss” by Ian Fleming, and some of the most memorable scenes take place in the Alpine nation: George Lazenby pushed a villain into a Schilthorn snow-blower in On Her Majesty’s Secret Service (1969); and a record-setting bungee jump was staged off the Verzasca Dam in Ticino at the start of GoldenEye (1995).